Share on your favorite

 In Japanese culture, kanji are characters that originated from Chinese script, and the meaning of a name changes depending on the kanji characters chosen.
 The more variations of kanji a name has, the more common it is in Japan.
 Conversely, a name with very few kanji variations is considered unique and rare.
 Below are the kanji variations for "Syuugen," ranked by the total number of "Good!" votes.

-To Be Corrected Or Improved - To become correct or better, to be in good shape or condition, to be equipped with something.
+To be Corrected or Improved - To become correct or better, to be in good shape or condition, to be equipped with something.

-弦 means "string, chord."
+弦 means "string, bowstring, chord."

 Hypotenuse - The longest side of a right-angled triangle.